evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 *	[Optional] Create Normal maps.
 This can be done either in Blender directly by baking a normal map as an additional image texture (see texture baking), in Photoshop, or, nowadays it seems, in literally any image editing program… However, it’s best to do it directly in Blender to preserve information between unwrapped regions, which avoids sharp artifacts between islands in the unwrapped texture.

-5. Finally, in the **Scene Collection** move both your armature and your mesh into the **Export** collection.
+5. Finally, in the **Scene Collection**, move both your armature and your mesh into the **Export** collection.
 Now you can click on **Pipeline > Export > Send to Unreal**.
 Remember, your Unreal project needs to be open in order for this to work, and you must have created the specified folder referenced in the export settings (see step 3 of the installation guide above)

 ![](../images/20_send2ue_export.PNG)